Weight

 Mass vs Weight

-Mass never changes.
-Whether you're on Earth, the Moon, Mars, or floating in space, your mass stays exactly the same.
-You're made of the same amount of matter wherever you go
+Your mass never changes.
+Whether you're on Earth, the Moon or floating in space, your mass stays exactly the same because you are made of the same amount of matter wherever you go.

-Weight is the force acting on an object due to gravity.
-It's measured in newtons (), not kilograms
+Weight is the downward force acting on an object due to gravity.
+It's measured in Newtons ().
+Gravitational force is an attractive force, so weight always acts towards the centre of the planet.

 Formula:

-Example: My cat Erwin has a mass of .
-If I want to calculate his weight (or the force on him due to gravity), I could use the above equation:
+For example, my cat Erwin has a mass of .
+If I want to calculate his weight (or the force on him due to gravity) on Earth,

-If Erwin went on holiday to Mars, his mass would remain the same but his weight would be less as the gravitational field strength of Mars is less than that on Earth.
+But, if Erwin went on a spaceship to Mars, his mass would remain the same, but his weight would be less,

 Remember: Unit conversions!
 The standard unit of mass is - so if mass is in you need to convert it.